 Why Hiring an Experienced Attorney Is Important When You Are Accused of Violating Probation

 At Greenspun Shapiro PC, our attorneys are known for our experience, imagination, and tenacious defense of all of our clients.
 We have over 80 years of experience handling a variety of criminal matters, including probation violations.
-Call us at (703) 352-0100 to schedule your free consultation with one of our Fairfax criminal defense attorneys.
+Call our law office in Fairfax, Virginia at 703-352-0100 to schedule your free consultation with one of our criminal defense attorneys.